 Piano Literature Diagnostic Exam

-All incoming graduate students must take the diagnostic exam in piano literature.
+All incoming Piano MM and DMA graduate students must take the diagnostic exam in piano literature.
 Any student who does not take the exam will be automatically placed in the review courses.
 The exam will cover the breadth of piano literature, including listening, from 1600-present.
 Below are materials to help you study.
-Information about the exam date will be sent from the School of Music Graduate Advisor along with all other entrance exam information.
+Information about the exam date will be sent from the School of Music Graduate Coordinator along with all other entrance exam information.
 The exam will be offered in August and January each year.
 Students have 2 chances to pass any section of the exam.

 Written Exam